Utilities & Internet

 How to Set Up

-Water contracts are usually transferred with the apartment.
-Your landlord may keep the water in their name.
-If you need to set up a new account, visit the Emivasa office with your NIE, rental contract, and empadronamiento certificate.
+Water contracts are often transferred with the apartment, and some landlords keep the supply in their own name.
+If you need a new account, visit the Emivasa office with your NIE, rental contract, and empadronamiento certificate.

 Expat Tips